benhoyt/goawk/README.md

 * The GoAWK interpreter is significantly slower.
 (TODO: benchmarks)
 * GoAWK has a couple of known syntax quirks, but most real code shouldn't run into them (commented-out tests in interp/interp_test.go).
 I intend to fix these soon.

+## Stability

+This is a beta, pre-1.0 version of GoAWK.
+It's working quite well and is fairly thoroughly tested, but I'm free to change the exported API if it makes sense.
+It shouldn't change *too* much, but there may be small changes in the signature of a few functions.
+I intend to publish a v1.0 with a stable API around October 2018.

 ## The end

 Have fun, and please [contact me](https://benhoyt.com/) if you're using GoAWK or have any feedback!